Tú y Yo (Thalía song)

 "Tú Y Yo" (English: "You and I") is the first single from Thalía's 2002 self-titled album Thalía.
 The song was written by Estéfano and Julio Reyes, and produced by Estéfano.
-It was released on Thalia's 2003 English-language album, also titled Thalia.
+An English-language version was included on Thalia's 2003 English-language album, also titled Thalia.
 It topped the charts reaching number one at Billboard's hot Latin tracks, becoming her second number one single on this chart.
 The song also received airplay in European countries like Greece and Spain.

 Commercial Performance

 The song entered charts in America and Europe reaching the top spot in Mexico and the U.S. Latin charts.
 The song has sold 200,000 copies in the United States.

 Music video

 The music video for "Tú Y Yo" was directed by Antti Jokinen and shot in The Bronx, New York.
 In the video, Thalía sings in the streets, and also visits a music store, plays the guitar and drives a motorbike.
 In this video, Thalía's appearance is more aggressive.
 The video used Thalia's first version of the song with added vocals during the guitar drift.
 This version can still be heard when aired on TV, unlike its online streams.
 The same year she made a second version of the video with Kumbia Kings, for the cumbia version of the song, this time directed by Leche and Antti Jokinen.